-A good faith deposit in the amount of \$554,600 (the "Deposit") is required in connection with the sale and bid for the 2010A Bonds.
-The Deposit may be provided for by (i) a certified check, bank cashier's, treasurer's or official check drawn upon or certified by a responsible banking institution and made payable to the order of the Virginia College Building Authority delivered at or prior to the time of bid, (ii) a Financial Surety Bond delivered at or prior to the time of the bid as set forth below under "Financial Surety Bonds" or (iii) a federal funds wire transfer to be submitted to the Authority by the successful bidder not later than 4:00 p.m.
-(Richmond Time) on the date of sale (the "Wire Transfer Deadline") as set forth below under "Wire Transfers".
-The Deposit of the successful bidder will be collected and the proceeds thereof retained by the Authority to be applied in partial payment for the 2010A Bonds and no interest will be allowed or paid upon the amount thereof, but in the event the successful bidder shall fail to comply with the terms of the respective bid, the proceeds thereof will be retained as and for full liquidated damages.
-Checks of unsuccessful bidders will be returned promptly after the bonds are awarded.
+A good faith deposit in the amount of \$730,000\ (the "Deposit") is required in connection with the sale and bid for the 2010-1 Bonds.
+The Deposit may be provided for by (i) a certified check, bank cashier's, treasurer's or official check drawn upon or certified by a responsible banking institution and made payable to the order of "Virginia Public School Authority" delivered at or prior to the time of bid or (ii) a federal funds wire transfer to be submitted to VPSA by the successful bidder not later than 4:00 p.m.
+(EDT) on the date of sale (the "Wire Transfer Deadline") as set forth below under "Wire Transfers".
+The Deposit of the successful bidder will be collected and the proceeds thereof retained by VPSA to be applied in partial payment for the 2010-1 Bonds and no interest will be allowed or paid upon the amount thereof, but in the event the successful bidder shall fail to comply with the terms of the respective bid, the proceeds thereof will be retained as and for full liquidated damages.
+Checks of unsuccessful bidders will be returned promptly after the 2010-1 Bonds are awarded.

 Wire Transfers.
-If the successful bidder chooses to deliver its good faith deposit by federal funds wire transfer, the Authority will distribute wiring instructions for the Deposit to the successful bidder upon verification of the bids submitted by the bidders and prior to the Wire Transfer Deadline.
-If the Deposit is not received by the Wire Transfer Deadline, the award of the sale of the 2010A Bonds to the successful bidder may be cancelled by the Authority in its discretion without any financial liability of the Authority to the successful bidder or any limitation whatsoever on the Authority's right to sell the 2010A Bonds to a different purchaser upon such terms and conditions as the Authority shall deem appropriate.
+If the successful bidder chooses to deliver its good faith deposit by federal funds wire transfer, VPSA will distribute wiring instructions for the Deposit to the successful bidder upon verification of the bids submitted by the bidders and prior to the Wire Transfer Deadline.
+If the Deposit is not received by the Wire Transfer Deadline, the award of the sale of the 2010-1 Bonds to the successful bidder may be cancelled by VPSA in its discretion without any financial liability of VPSA to the successful bidder or any limitation whatsoever on VPSA's right to sell the 2010-1 Bonds to a different purchaser upon such terms and conditions as VPSA shall deem appropriate.